-According to the FAO (2015) Peru has around 74.0 million hectares of forested land, which constitutes to 57.8% of the total land area.
+According to the FAO (FRA2015) Peru has around 74.0 million hectares of forested land, which constitutes to 57.8% of the total land area.
 Around 72.8 million hectares are primary or otherwise naturally regenerated forest and around 1.2 million hectares are planted forest.
 Most plantations are located outside the Amazon in the Andes, with the main commercial species being Eucalyptus globulus.
-The main forest category in Peru is humid rainforest in the Amazon, but there are also significant areas of arid and semi-arid forests on the coasts and semi-humid forests in mountain and inner-mountain valleys (ITTO, 2011).
+By far the main forest category in Peru is humid rainforest in the Amazon, but there are also important areas of arid and semi-arid forests on the coasts and semi-humid forests in mountain and inner-mountain valleys (ITTO, 2011).

 The estimated average annual deforestation in Peru is quite low, around 0.2%.
 (FAO, 2015), where about one-third of the forest estate is degraded or secondary.
-The Peruvian government has an interesting website on deforestation, with specified data per province for several time periods, since the year 2000, which indicates a loss of almost 1.5 million hectares of forests to other land uses in 15 years.
-Quoting the Peruvian government, ITTO (2011) identify a range of direct causes of deforestation which include the development of new infrastructure such as highways; new settlements in the Amazon Basin, including the expansion of urban centers; the expansion of the agricultural frontier, including for cash crops and shifting cultivation; the expansion of oil exploitation and hydro-electric schemes; mining in the southern part of the Peruvian Amazon; illegal logging; and the illicit cultivation of coca.
-Indirect causes of deforestation include migration to the Amazon region; agricultural policies favouring cash-crop development; development policies that favour energy generation; and new investment opportunities due to globalization.
+The Ministry of Peruvian government has an interesting website on deforestation, with specified data per province for several time periods, since the year 2000, which indicates a loss of almost 1.5 million hectares of forests to other land uses in 15 years.
+Present deforestation is about 150.000 hectares per year.
+Quoting the Peruvian government, ITTO (2011) identifies a range of direct causes of deforestation which include the development of new infrastructure such as highways; new settlements in the Amazon Basin, including the expansion of urban centers; the expansion of the agricultural frontier, including for cash crops and shifting cultivation; the expansion of oil exploitation and hydro-electric schemes; mining in the southern part of the Peruvian Amazon; illegal logging; and the illicit cultivation of coca.
+Indirect causes of deforestation include migration to the Amazon region; agricultural policies favoring cash-crop development; development policies that favor energy generation; and new investment opportunities due to globalization.

 According to FAO (2015) around 82.5 percent of forested lands is publicly owned, covering the protected natural areas and the permanent production forests.
 Management rights of these areas is divided among public administration (67%), private companies (12%), and communities (21%).
 The remaining 17.5 percent of the forested lands in Peru is privately owned, primarily by agricultural units, whether indigenous communities, rural communities or private properties.
 However, tenure over a significant proportion of the Peruvian forest area, particularly by indigenous people, is still disputed due to problems with regard to land titling by the state.

-Peru has around 18.8 million hectares of forested land within the protected areas, which include national protected natural areas, regional protected areas and privately protected areas.
+Peru has around 18.8 million hectares of forested land designated as protected areas, which include national protected natural areas, regional protected areas and privately protected areas.

 Production and export

-According to ITTO (2015) the industry of Peru produced in 2014 about 1.6 million m3 of logs, which is almost entirely consumed by the domestic market.
-Exports of primary timber products in 2014, dominated by exports of sawnwood, had an export value of around 79.4 million US dollars.
+According to ITTO (2017) the industry of Peru produced in 2015 about 1.3 million m3 of logs, almost all is consumed by the domestic market (for further processing).
+Exports of primary timber products in 2015 was dominated by exports of sawn wood.
+Total export value in 2015 was around 67 million US dollars.

 By far the largest areas under concession are located in the administrative regions of Madre de Dios, Loreto and Ucayali, which are located in the north-eastern Amazonian region of the country.
 The Madre de Dios region has most FSC certified concessions.